 Students will be highly trained to work in a variety of legal offices and court systems performing administrative support responsibilities.
-They will complete coursework in Microsoft Office software, notetaking, legal terminology, legal justice systems, desktop publishing, document formatting, and accounting.
+They will complete coursework in Microsoft Office software, legal justice systems, desktop publishing, document formatting, and accounting.
 Students will also develop interpersonal and communication skills.
 The internship provides students with a realistic work experience.